brunoNetId/rhods-transfer-learning/README.md

 1. Push training data

-   Under your `edge-feeder` project, execute in your terminal the following `curl` command:
+   From the `central-feeder` project, execute in your terminal the following `curl` command:

    ```
    ROUTE=$(oc get routes -o jsonpath={.items[?(@.metadata.name==\'feeder\')].spec.host}) && \
-   curl -v -T data.zip http://$ROUTE/zip
+   curl -v -T data.zip http://$ROUTE/zip?edgeId=edge1
    ```
 1. When the upload completes you should see a new pipeline execution has started.